SimonePersiano/RoI-pooling-group-Triveneto-Italy/README.md

 pooling-group of 20 nested catchments in Triveneto (North-Eastern Italy), identified by means of the Region of Influence (RoI) approach (see e.g. Burn, 1990).

-In the attribute table of the shapefile, the following data area provided for each catchment:
+In the attribute table of the shapefile, the following data are provided for each catchment:
 - Code: station ID;
 - Region: region;
 - Gauge: name of the gauging station;